Data Analysis Rigor and Reproducibility, Part 3 - Presentation and Publication of Data

 - Understand MIFlowCyt guidelines for publishing flow cytometry data

-- Best practices for communicating cytometry data in publications
+- Use best practices for communicating cytometry data in publications

-- Key points to include in any methods section toward reproducibility
+- Review key points to include in any methods section toward reproducibility

 Who Should Attend